Department: Communication Disorders Rank: Assistant Professor

 - Earned doctorate in Communication Disorders or related field; ABD candidates considered.
 If ABD, candidate must earn doctorate by end of first year of appointment.

 - Must have ASHA Certificate of Clinical Competence and be eligible for Connecticut state licensure in Speech-Language Pathology.

 - Must meet the ASHA 2020 standard for clinical instruction by start of employment.

 - Evidence of the ability to teach effectively at the university level and to engage in meaningful scholarship, including peer-reviewed publications and grant funded activities.

-- Experience and expertise in teaching, research, and clinical practice in one or more of the following areas: speech science, anatomy and physiology, neurological bases of communication, neurogenic speech and language disorders, cognitive communication disorders, dysphagia, and/or voice.
+- Experience and expertise in teaching, research, and clinical practice in one or more of the following areas: speech science, anatomy and physiology, neurological bases of communication, neurogenic speech and language disorders, and/or cognitive communication disorders.

 - Earned Ph.D. in communication disorders or related field

-- Experience teaching at the university level and providing clinical instruction
+- Teaching at the university level and clinical instruction experience.

 - Demonstration of an established record of scholarship.

 - Excellent oral/written communication skills.